vastvic-AI/clip/README.md

 trainloader = DataLoader(trainset, batch_size=32, shuffle=True)

-##Multimodal Question-Answering System
+## Multimodal Question-Answering System
 #Overview
 This system integrates image and text data to provide context-aware answers to user questions.
 By leveraging OpenAI's CLIP model, it embeds both image and textual data into the same vector space, ensuring seamless correlation between them.
 Additionally, the system uses a T5 language model to generate detailed answers by complementing information from both modalities.

-#Key features include:
+# Key features include:

 Image understanding: Extract features like color, shape, and type directly from the image.
 Document integration: Read supporting textual documents to enhance the context for question answering.
 Multimodal fusion: Combines image and text data to provide accurate, context-aware answers.
 Dynamic embedding alignment: Places image and text embeddings closer together for better correlation.

-#install dependencies
+# install dependencies
 pip install torch torchvision transformers openai-clip pillow scikit-learn

-#Requirement
+# Requirement
 Uplaod image of bike available in folder and upload in /content/bike....png folder

-Below is a refined and detailed README document for your multimodal question-answering system.
-It provides an overview, installation instructions, and a clear explanation of the system's functionality.

-Multimodal Question-Answering System
-Overview
 This system integrates image and text data to provide context-aware answers to user questions.
 By leveraging OpenAI's CLIP model, it embeds both image and textual data into the same vector space, ensuring seamless correlation between them.
 Additionally, the system uses a T5 language model to generate detailed answers by complementing information from both modalities.

-Key features include:
+# Key features include:

 Image understanding: Extract features like color, shape, and type directly from the image.
 Document integration: Read supporting textual documents to enhance the context for question answering.